kunalmnnit/note_keeper/README.md

-# note_keeper
+# Note Keeper

-A new Flutter application.
+A Simple Note keeping app using SQFlite DB as a starting point in flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: